Take College Courses While in High School and Earn Dual Credit

 Before applying, talk to your parent or guardian and your high school counselor about your interest in the High School Concurrent program.
 When you are ready, be sure to follow the specific application process outlined by your school district as well as the following steps:

-The deadline to submit the online application and the Enrollment Memorandum of Understanding is January 8, 2016.
+The deadline to submit the online application and the Enrollment Memorandum of Understanding is December 13th, 2019.
+Note: Our office will not accept spring 2020 application materials after this date.

 Some courses at CU, including mathematics, engineering, language and all graduate-level courses, may be restricted and will require either proof of completed prerequisites or departmental permission to enroll.
 Please contact firstname.lastname@example.org with any questions you have about the course you intend to take.